Benefits of the H-FABP (AKI) Assay

 Cardiac surgery-associated acute kidney injury (CSA-AKI) is a well-recognised postoperative complication of cardiac surgery and is the second most common cause of AKI in the intensive care unit (ICU), occurring in up to 30% of patients.
 Of these patients, an estimated 1% will require dialysis with the majority remaining dialysis dependent thus increasing mortality and strain on the health service 3.

-Recent research has supported the use of H-FABP, a traditional cardiac biomarker, and its potential utility as a clinical diagnostic biomarker for CSA-AKI.
+Recent research supports the use of H-FABP, a traditional cardiac biomarker, and its utility as a clinical diagnostic biomarker for CSA-AKI.

 The traditional method adopted for the assessment AKI involves the measurement of serum creatinine (SCr).
 However, the utility of SCr as a biomarker for CSA- AKI is questionable as changes occur 48 hours to 7 days after original insult 4.